Aaditya28-D/kmnist-recognizer/README.md

 ---

 ### 3. Download model & data files
-Run this script once to set up the model and test data (they will be downloaded from Google Drive automatically):
+Run this script once to set up test data (they will be downloaded from Google Drive automatically):

 ```bash
 python setup_assets.py